LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 <br><br>

----

 <h2> 🟨 Magic?
 No magic</h2>
 <br>

 🔸No more `Blanket Change-Detection Dependency`
 Before traditional Angular relied completely on ZoneJS, creating a "blanket dependency" on the event loop.
-Any asynchronous operation, relevant to our Component or not, was async monkey-patch and could trigger a full application Change-Detection cycle
+Any async-operation, relevant to our Component or not, was async monkey-patch and could trigger a full application Change-Detection cycle
 Now with Signals, Angular break this dependency by introducing `fine-grained reactivity` and `eliminate the blanket aprroach`: Components only update when their specific dependencies change.

 🔸No more `traverse the entire component tree` checking everything causing `Change Detection storms`